renevandenberg/planetarium/README.md

 # Features
 - Shows the positions of the planets that can be seen with the naked eye, at any date and time.
-- Play in fast time
+- Play in real-time or in fast-time

 # Preview at
 - https://renevandenberg.github.io/planetarium/